sanakhatib4/sana-python-course-assignments2026/day04/README.md

 ## 📌 Overview

-This program allows the user to search for proteins in the **UniProt** database using a **simple keyword** (gene name, protein name, function, etc.) without requiring prior knowledge of the UniProt accession ID.
+This program helps you search for proteins in the **UniProt** database using a **simple keyword** (gene name, protein name, function, etc.)

-After searching, the program displays a numbered list of matches, and the user can select which entries to download.
+After searching, the program displays a numbered list of matches, and you can select which entries to download.
 The corresponding **FASTA sequences** are then retrieved and saved locally.

 ---